HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 recall that the 'Standard-2' data mode required for applying energy bounds has a minimum time resolution of 16 seconds.

-We choose to build light curves in two custom energy bands:
+We choose to build light curves in three custom energy bands:
 - 2-10 keV
 - 10-30 keV
+- 2-60 keV

 These selections are fairly arbitrary and aren't physically justified, but yours should be informed by your science case.
 If you are using this code as a template